DariaC984/crowdsec-docs/crowdsec-docs/docs/whitelist/create.md

 ### Test the whitelist

-Thus, if we restart our attack :
+Thus, if we restart our attack:

 ```bash
 nikto -host myfqdn.com
 ```

-And we don't get bans :
+And we don't get bans:

 ```bash
 $ tail -f /var/log/crowdsec.log